magnetar-io/strange_matter_specification/README.md

 ### Clash Detection Example

-One of the reasons for Strange Matter to exist is to connect workflows that can't jointed in machine to machine processes without a person acting as a translator.
+One of the reasons for Strange Matter to exist is to connect workflows that can't joined in machine-to-machine processes without a person acting as a translator.

-Clash detection is a perfect demonstration where the data itself can't communicate the updates; we must rely on human written notes and instructions.
+Clash detection is a perfect demonstration where the data itself can't communicate the updates; we must rely on handwritten notes and instructions.
 Additionally, because this process happens outside of the data it's challenging to reason why changes happened.

 There are two main patterns for clash detection.
 Whether it’s standards-based using BCF or a custom schema to track issues, they all do something like this.